finalshine10/Barebones-RSS-feed-reader/README.md

 # Python-based-RSS-Feed-reader
-A simple RSS Feed reader built using Python.
+A simple RSS Feed reader for desktop built using Python.
+Tested on Windows 11.

 Features:
 - Save multiple RSS feeds.